 At first glance, the listing is priced really high—$9,989.08

-But click into where it says “3 sold” in red…
+But click on where it says “3 sold” in red…

 The truth is that there are a lot of these “banned” copies out there.
 It had a long run before they were recalled from stores due to a customer complaint.
 This cover is worth a chuckle, but not too much more than that.